Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

     So you need to point to the parent directory of your `socket.yml` definition.

-3. Try a newly created Custom Socket:
+3. Try a newly created Sockets:

-    To list Custom Sockets, do:
+    To list Sockets, do:

         syncano sockets list